Rajeev Chandrasekhar

+Rajeev Chandrasekhar (born 31 May 1964) is an wealthy Indian entrepreneur, owner of Asianet News Online Private Ltd and politician currently serving as the state president of BJP Kerala.He is the son-in-law of T. P. Gopalan Nambiar, the founder of the BPL Group.
+He joined Bharatiya Janata Party (BJP) in 2018 a day after being made the party's Rajya Sabha candidate for the biennial election to the upper house from Karnataka.From 2006 to 2018, he served as an independent Rajya Sabha Member of Parliament (MP) representing Karnataka, winning elections in 2006 and 2012 with cross-party support from Janata Dal (Secular) (JD(S)) and Bharatiya Janata Party (BJP) MLAs.
+During these campaigns, allegations emerged that being a wealthy businessman he paid MLAs to secure their votes, a claim that surfaced amid broader reports of cash-for-votes in Karnataka's 2006 Rajya Sabha polls.
+He is a former junior minister, Minister of State for the Ministry of Electronics and Information Technology, Ministry of Skill Development and Entrepreneurship, and Ministry of Jal Shakti.
+He lost his ministerial credentials after losing his elections in Thiruvananthapuram and was not offered a ministerial position in new coalition formed under National Democratic Alliance.

-Rajeev Chandrasekhar (born 31 May 1964) is an Indian politician of the Bharatiya Janata Party.
-He is the incumbent Minister of State for Skill Development and Entrepreneurship and Electronics and Information Technology of India.
-He is also an entrepreneur, technocrat and a member of parliament in the Rajya Sabha from BJP representing Karnataka.
-He served as National Spokesperson of BJP and was vice-chairman of the Kerala faction of the BJP-led coalition National Democratic Alliance.
+He has served as the national spokesperson and vice-chairman of the Kerala faction of the BJP-led National Democratic Alliance.
 Chandrasekhar served as Member of Parliamentary Standing Committee on Finance, Member of Public Accounts Committee (PAC), Member of the Joint Committee on Data Protection Bill, 2019 and Member of the Consultative Committee on MoE & IT, Ministry of Communications, Member of the Indian Council for World Affairs.

-Chandrasekhar served as a member of the Parliament, Standing Committee on Defence, Consultative Committee on Finance, the Central Advisory Committee for the National Cadet Corps, Co-Chairman of District Development Coordination & Monitoring Committee, Bangalore Urban District.
+Rajeev Chandrasekhar served as a member of the Parliament, Standing Committee on Defence, Consultative Committee on Finance, the Central Advisory Committee for the National Cadet Corps, Co-chairman of District Development Coordination & Monitoring Committee, Bangalore Urban District.
 He served as member Rajya Sabha Select Committees for the GST and Real Estate bills.
 Chandrasekhar is the founder and Advisor to the Board of Jupiter Capital Pvt.
 Ltd.